AxisCommunications/axis-web-video-player/docs/code-examples.md

 ### Using DPoP with callback

-In this example the SDK is used together with [DPoP](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-03) with a callback function.
+In this example the video player is used together with [DPoP](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-03) with a callback function.

 ```mermaid
 flowchart LR